A list of FAQ about teaching at Fisher’s SuperKids, accommodation in Danang, transportation,, medical and personal related questions.

 Part-time teachers gets paid per teaching hour, which means that if you don’t work you don’t get paid and the more hours you work/ substitute, the more you will get paid.
 Therefore, there is no paid vacation days available for a part-time contract.
 However, you can request unpaid holiday leave anytime during the year for up to 12 days.
 Vietnam’s vacation is during the new year celebrations of TET Holiday, which usually lasts for 7- 10 days at the end of January/ beginning of February.
 Teachers also gets 5-7 days off during this time.

 Please note that you have to let the company know way in advance if you want to take more than 2 days off.

 Should I be able to speak Vietnamese to work in Vietnam?

 Not at all.
-This might actually be a benefit for your students if you don’t speak Vietnamese, because this might force them to only converse with you in English.
+This might actually be a benefit for your students if you don’t speak Vietnamese, because this will force them to only converse with you in English.
 However, you can absolutely learn Vietnamese while you’re here!

 What is the dress code for Teaching?

 Fisher’s SuperKids is a professional center with a professional atmosphere.